a-lancho/a-lancho.github.io/_pages/publications.md

 <ol>

 <li>
  A.O.
 Kislal, A. Lancho, G. Durisi, and E. Strom, “Efficient evaluation of the error probability for pilot-assisted URLLC with Massive MIMO,” Nov.
-2022.
+2022. (accepted at <em>IEEE Journal Sel.
+Areas Commun.</em>, Mar.
+2023)
  [<a href="https://arxiv.org/abs/2211.02385">arXiv</a>]
 </li><hr>